 INSTRUCTORS & COACHES

-Check availability and book online quickly and easily with our new online booking system.
-The online booking includes the old paper Disclaimer form questions for riders.
-This means riders no longer have to sign in at reception on arrival.
+NEW ONLINE BOOKING SYSTEM IS EASY AND QUICK.
+Check availability, book and pay instantly.
+Riders no longer have to sign a Disclaimer Form at reception on arrival.
+Your disclaimer is part of your online booking process.
+YAY!
+The person booking online accepts liability for all named riders and should share the Terms and Conditions with their group in advance of training so everyone know the rules.
 Instructors are welcome to book facilities using the new online system as well.
 If you experience any difficulty with our new booking system please tell us!
 We’ll sort it quickly for you.

 YOUR BOOKED TIME

-Arrive 15 minutes in advance of your start time and leave immediately after your training.
+Arrive 15 minutes in advance of your start time.
+Try and not linger after training is finished.
 If you are running late please let Anna know in advance on 07736 044 058.

-Payment for facility hire is now all online via our website.
+Payment for facility hire is now all online.
 Pay by credit or debit card.
-Our venue is now cashless.
+Our venue is cashless.

-Will be cleaned 2 times per day.
-Please ONLY use these facilities if absolutely necessary.
+Will be cleaned regularly.
+Please only use these facilities if absolutely necessary.

 IF YOU FALL AND NEED ASSISTANCE